SecurityTokenStandard/EIP-Spec/README.md

 ## Objective

-Increase Security Token adoption by creating a standard which provides specifications for how a compliant Token can be interfaced with and behaves on-chain.
+Increase Security Token adoption by creating a standard which provides specifications for how a compliant token can be interfaced with and behaves on-chain.

 This specification will increase adoption by allowing standardization and therefore lower cost of off-chain processes needed to fulfill compliance requirements.

-These off-chain processes are required because the current state of blockchain technology cannot provide guarantees that all the actions of a security issuer are compliant.
+These off-chain processes are required because the current state of blockchain technology cannot provide guarantees that all the actions of a security token issuer are compliant.
 This standard therefore is limited to providing the possibility for on-chain enforcement of certain investor actions.

 This standard is meant to be a foundational block upon which additional standards will be established.
 As such, it was designed to be generalizable across jurisdictions and asset classes.

+## Introduction

+Moving the issuance, trading and lifecycle events of a security onto a public ledger requires having a standard way of modeling securities, their ownership and their properties on-chain.

+A security token requires the following features:

+- Ability to associate metadata with specific securities which are otherwise fungible
+- Flexibility in permissions and control
+- Ability to moderate transfers of securities using either an on-chain codified rule set or off-chain approvals
+- Association of public data to the security (e.g. issuer details, legal documentation)

 ## Requirements